 - It is this lack of insecurity that gives them that awe-inspiring confidence.

 - Although they are open to suggestions and advice, they tend not to ask for help because the only help they’re used to is that which they get from themselves.

 5. They stick to their decisions

-- It is because they take decisions independently that they understand the responsibility that comes with it.
+- Because they make decisions independently, they understand the responsibility that comes with it.

 - Independent people are rarely worried about the consequences of their decisions because they own up to things no matter the outcome.

-- It is only when we’re constantly worrying about the consequences of our decisions that we become fickle and perpetually change our minds.
+- When we’re constantly worrying about the consequences of our decisions, we become fickle and perpetually change our minds.

-- This is a trait that you will not see in a person that stands on their own feet.
+- This is a trait you will not see in a person who stands on their own feet.
 Once they make a decision, they stick to it simply because they are confident about everything that led up to it, and are fully prepared to bear the consequences.